BDC Hamburger Icon

 How brick-and-mortar stores can embrace e-commerce

-Brick-and-mortar stores that have successfully survived the shift to e-commerce did so by adapting.
-Instead of resisting this change, these companies found ways to integrate their online and offline stores and create a seamless experience for shoppers.
-Let’s look at some strategies to embrace e-commerce in your business.
+Brick-and-mortar stores that successfully survived the shift to e-commerce were able to adapt.
+Instead of resisting this change, these companies integrated their online and offline stores, creating a seamless experience for shoppers.
+Here are some effective strategies to embrace e-commerce in your business.

 Build an e-commerce brand.